 CONS: Although these come with an adjustable belt, some men prefer a wider belt that won’t fit through the loops of these shorts.

 The Best Shorts for Casual Days – PrAna Men’s Brion Shorts

 Our Review of PrAna Brion Shorts

-PROS: The Men’s Prana Brion shorts are the most versatile, with a traditional shorts look that moves easily between a night hanging out with the guys to a day of hiking and climbing.
-The quick dry stretchy trademark Zion fabric is super comfortable as you move along the trail.
-You’ll appreciate the moisture wicking properties that will keep you dry.
-The riveted pockets add a lot of life to these shorts if you like taking the rough trails.
+PROS: The Men’s Prana Brion shorts are the most versatile, with a traditional shorts look that moves effortlessly between a night hanging out with the guys to a day of hiking and climbing.
+The quick-dry stretchy trademark Zion fabric is super comfortable as you move along the trail.
+You’ll appreciate the moisture-wicking properties that will keep you dry.
+The riveted pockets add life to these shorts if you like taking the rough trails.

-CONS: These are perfect for a day of casual hiking mixed with sight seeing.
+CONS: These are perfect for a day of casual hiking mixed with sightseeing.
 You will be comfortable no matter what you are doing!
-However I’d hesitate on these shorts for a long arduous hike.
+However, I’d hesitate on these stretch zion shorts for a long, arduous hike.
 The lack of gusseting and secure pockets will leave you wishing for more serious shorts.

 The Shorts that Will Last Forever – Fjallraven Abisko Hiking Shorts